Gana Misra

 Month 7: Notice of delisting from exchange (Item 3.01) – The story reaches its inevitable conclusion.

 No single filing screamed "danger!" but together, they painted an unmistakable picture of a company spiraling toward financial distress.
+Research published in the Harvard Law School Forum on Corporate Governance has shown that companies that file three or more 8-Ks involving officer departures and covenant modifications within a six-month period are significantly more likely to face formal SEC investigation.
 An investor tracking these dots could have exited positions or shorted the stock months before the broader market caught on.

 The Transformation Pattern